hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 3 3 3 3 1 5 1 8
-Weapons/Armour: Shades may be armed with weapons and armour chosen from the Shades Equipment list.
+Weapons/Armor: Shades may be armed with weapons and armor chosen from the Shades Equipment list.
 Special Rules
 Natural Stealth: The first thing that Dark Elf Scouts master is the art of moving without being seen or heard.
 If a Dark Elf